Victoria's Secret Fashion Show models and performers

 The 24-year-old Danish model became a Victoria’s Secret Angel last year.

-She told VS that she’s a morning person and her favorite place is “anywhere as long as I’m with people I love.”
+She says on the Victoria's Secret site that she’s a morning person and her favorite place is “anywhere as long as I’m with people I love.”

 Romee Strijd